Google rivals want EU legislators to act through new technology rules - ExBulletin

 Google rivals want EU legislators to act through new technology rules

-Brussels, October 7 (Reuters)-Google rival DuckDuckGo and three other search engines act on EU legislators against Alphabet (GOOGL.O) units through new technical rules on Thursday A ruling against Google that urged it to wake up and said it had yet to see positive results from antitrust law.
+Brussels (Reuters) DuckDuckGo and three other search engine rivals told EU legislators through new technical rules on Thursday that they have not yet seen positive results from an antitrust ruling against Google.
+Encouraged the alphabet unit to take action.

 The 2018 European Commission fined Google a record $ 4.24 billion ($ 5 billion) for unfairly using Android to strengthen search engine dominance and compete fairly with its rivals.
 I ordered to secure a place.